Kruer-Lab/wes_gatk_v2/README.md

 Output directories are specified in the `nextflow.config` file under `outDataDir` and `outTrioDir`.
 The `outDataDir` contains primarily BAM and SAM files while the `outTrioDir` contains the variant call sheets.

 ## Other notes
 Since this pipeline runs off Nextflow, it comes with some nice functionalities such as the ability to resume runs.
-This is done by adding the `--resume` flag after the `nextflow run` command.
+This is done by adding the `-resume` flag after the `nextflow run` command.
 This is useful in cases where the pipeline ran out of time on the cluster or if you forgot some sort of input file (though I did my best on input file checking before processing).
 If you need to do this, make sure to not delete the `work` directory that is created.
 It is a temporary directory created by the pipeline and acts as a cache to allow for the resuming of the workflow.

 The `nextflow.config` file is very flexible and it is easy to adjust directory paths and resource allocations.
 Do not feel limited by the default directory locations.
 These merely act as a starting point for working with this workflow.